mytabworks/mytabworks-utils/README.md

 | alpha       | alpha                     | it will validate if the field value is only contain letter | The :attribute may only contain letters|

 ## Validator extension rules
+The extension rules that can be extended by importing [@mytabworks/form-utils/extend/rules](#validator-extend-rules-usage). these validation rules are excluded in the main rules because these are not often use in the form, so to reduce the payload mytabworks decided to remove these from the main list and became an extension when needed.
 |`NAME`       |`USE`                        |`DESCRIPTION`| `MESSAGE` |
 |-------------|---------------------------  |-------------|-------------|
 | alpha_space | alpha_space       | it will validate if the field only contain letters with spaces | The :attribute must contain alphabet with spaces |